 2.4 Adding Vegetables and Sauce

-Next, incorporate the chopped onion, minced garlic, and bell peppers into the skillet with the sausage.
-Sauté these ingredients for about 3–5 minutes until they are softened, stirring frequently to avoid burning.
-Once the vegetables are tender, add in the canned tomatoes and stir in the Italian seasoning.
-Let the mixture simmer for 10-15 minutes, allowing the flavors to meld together beautifully.
-If the sauce appears too thick, you can add a splash of the reserved pasta water to reach your desired consistency.
+Add the chopped onion, minced garlic, and bell peppers to the pan with the sausage.
+Cook them for about 3-5 minutes until theyre soft, stirring so they dont burn.
+Pour in the canned tomatoes and sprinkle the italian seasoning over it.
+Let it simmer for 10-15 minutes so all the flavors come together.
+If the sauce is too thick, add a splash of the saved pasta water.

 2.5 Combining Pasta and Sauce